ItamarTerem/cs131_notes_dev/_chapters/videos/motion.md

 In the next section we improve on the Lukas-Kanade to mitigate some of the errors outlined above.

-# Pyramid For Large Motion - Anatole
+# Pyramids For Large Motion
 Recall that, when implementing the Lukas-Kanade method, we assume that the change in position of pixels between frames is relatively small (usually the size of one pixel or less).
 However, if the movement across the image is large, the Lukas-Kanade method can fail dramatically.
 The solution is to use the Lukas-Kanade method on downsampled versions of the original video.

 **Lucas-Kanade Without Pyramids**